Aims and scope

 Prospective authors willing to know whether their contribution falls into the scope of Computo are encouraged to contact the editor at firstname.lastname@example.org.
 Please make sure to include the title and abstract of your work in your pre-submission enquiry.

-An open journal with reproducible contributions
+An open access journal with reproducible contributions

 The reproducibility of numerical results is a necessary condition for publication in Computo.
 In particular, submissions must include all necessary data (e.g. via zenodo repositories) and code.
 For contributions featuring the implementation of methods/algorithms, the quality of the provided code is assessed during the review process.
 We accept contributions in the form of notebooks (e.g. Rmarkdown, or Jupyter).